Robotics-lessons/term2-slam-project/README.md

 ## Discussion

+* The debug tools are very useful in developing process

+  * rosrun tf view_frames: It can create and review tf-tree diagram to make sure that all of the links are in proper order.
+  * rosrun rqt_graph rqt_graph:  It can help to diagnose the system when it might not be behaving as expecting.
+  * roswtf: It will examine and analyze the setup, including any running nodes and environment variables, and warn about any potential issues or errors.
+  * rqt_console: It allows to aggregates and sort all of the log messages.

+* RBG-D camera needs to rotate 90 degree on x and z axis to make the camera vision at normal human vision view.

-* The final results are not sitisfied, the border in graph view is not very clear, Occupancy Grid view is not look as expected.
+* The final results are not satisfied, the border in graph view is not very clear, Occupancy Grid view is not look as expected.
 I couldn't find where is the problem and need help.

-* Need to add after I get a satisfied results.
+  ​

 ## Future Work

-* Not finish
+* Use keyboard to control the robot moving is not an easy job, the joystick or control program will be used in future development.
+* Deploy this project on a real robot with kinect RGB-D camera and  Jetson TX2 platform to test a real world environment.